endormi/tilux/GUIDE.md

-system -i -r:    root (check if you are root or not) system -i -s:    display computer space, uptime and number of processes running system -o -a:    add alias system -o -c:    clean (clean system of logs and trash) system -o -cdp:  convert doc to pdf system -o -p:    parse date system -o -rl:   remove line
+system -i -r:    root (check if you are root or not) system -i -s:    display computer space, uptime and number of processes running system -o -a:    add alias system -o -cdp:  convert doc to pdf system -o -p:    parse date system -o -rl:   remove line